FMTools/FeatureIDE-wiki/Collaboration-Outline.md

 The **FeatureIDE Outline** shows all fields and methods in the current file.
 It is also capable of displaying nested classes.
 The behaviour and design is similar to the Eclipse Default Outline.
-In addition it supports haskell, CSharp, java and C files.
+In addition it supports Haskell, CSharp, Java and C files.
 All gray colored entries are not present in the current feature, while all black entries occur in it.
-On the upper right there are buttons to filter/sort fields and methods as seen in the picture below.
+On the upper right there is a toolbar with buttons to filter/sort fields and methods as seen in the picture below.

 The functions of the **toolbar** from left to right are: